BitBotFactory/MikaLendingBot/docs/configuration.rst

 Min and Max Rates
 -----------------

-- ``mindailyrate`` is the minimum rate (in percent) that the bot will allow lends to open.
+- ``mindailyrate`` is the minimum rate (in percent) that the bot will allow offer loans at.

     - Default value: 0.005 percent
     - Allowed range: 0.0031 to 5 percent
-    - It is not worth it to settle at a low rate, 0.0031% every day for a year comes out to about 1%.
-That is worse than bank interest.
+    - 0.0031% every day for a year, works out around 1%.
+This is less than most bank accounts and is considered not worth while.
     - The current default value is a optimistic but very viable for the more high volume currencies.
 Not viable for lending DOGE, for example.

 - ``maxdailyrate`` is the maximum rate (in percent) that the bot will allow lends to open.